EdoardoVignati/ResponseThief/README.md

 # ResponseThief
-Multi threaded check for status codes from a URLs list
+ResponseThief visits URLs from a list and returns the http responses.

      ____                                     _____ _     _       __
     |  _ \ ___  ___ _ __   ___  _ __  ___  __|_   _| |__ (_) ___ / _|